logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

 ---

 Deploy this integration to forward logs from your Azure Blob Storage account to Logz.io using an automated deployment process.
+You have the option to either connect to an existing Blob storage account or create a new one.

 ## Architecture overview

-You have the option to either connect to an existing Blob storage account or create a new one.
-Either way, the following services are created when you deploy this integration:
+The following services are created when you deploy this integration:

 * Serverless Function App
 * Application Insights